-Take notice that on May 1, 2003, Crossroads Pipeline Company (Crossroads) tendered for filing as part its FERC Gas Tariff, First Revised Volume No. 1, the following revised tariff sheets bearing a proposed effective date of June 1, 2003:
+Take notice that on July 2, 2002, Crossroads Pipeline Company (Crossroads) tendered for filing as part of its FERC Gas Tariff, First Revised Volume No. 1, the following revised tariff sheets with a proposed effective date of August 1, 2002:

 Crossroads states that copies of its filing have been mailed to all firm customers, interruptible customers, and affected state commissions.